 How to cite this article:

-A Kokila Priya, M Balagangatharathilagar, D Chandrasekaran, M Parthiban and R Venkataramanan.
+A Kokila Priya, M Balagangatharathilagar, D Chandrasekaran, M Parthiban, R Venkataramanan.
 Prognostic indicators of haemorrhagic gastroenteritis in puppies.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2018; 3(3): 76-81.
+Int J Vet Sci Anim Husbandry 2018;3(3):76-81.